-The Melanoma and Skin Cancer Trials 2023 Annual Scientific Meeting will bring together leading figures in melanoma and skin cancer clinical trials to share the latest findings and foster further innovative research.
+The Melanoma and Skin Cancer Trials 2023 Annual Scientific Meeting brought together leading figures in melanoma and skin cancer clinical trials to share the latest findings and foster further innovative research.

-The program will feature international keynote speakers, presentations on MASC Trials clinical research and consumer sessions.
+The program featured international keynote speakers, presentations on MASC Trials clinical research and consumer sessions.

-The MASC Trials ASM will be a satellite meeting of the Australasian Melanoma Conference (AMC), to be held 24-25 March 2023, Brisbane Convention and Exhibition Centre.
+The MASC Trials ASM was a satellite meeting of the Australasian Melanoma Conference (AMC), held 24-25 March 2023, Brisbane Convention and Exhibition Centre.

 Date: Thursday, 23 March 2023

 Venue: Boulevard B1, Brisbane Convention and Exhibition Centre (BCEC)